 – General Information –

 Adrián Mateos is a Spanish professional poker player.
-He was born on July 1st, 1994 in Spain, Madrid.
+He was born on July 1st, 1994 in Madrid, Spain.

-Overall, he cashed for almost $20 million in live tournaments which puts him in the top 30 biggest live tournament winners of all time.
+Overall, he cashed for over $25 million in live tournaments which puts him in the top 30 biggest live tournament winners of all time.
 He also plays high stakes online tournaments occasionally, playing under the screen name “Amadi_017” on PokerStars.

 – Key Career Dates –

-- 2019: Takes down three major tournaments in the course of 3 weeks – the $25,500 MILLIONS Super High Roller and the $10,300 MILLIONS Main Event at partypoker MILLIONS World Bahamas and the €10,300 No Limit Hold’em – 8-Handed (Event #1) at EPT Prague for a bit under $2 Million altogether
+- 2019: He takes down three major tournaments in the course of just 3 weeks – the $25,500 MILLIONS Super High Roller and the $10,300 MILLIONS Main Event at partypoker MILLIONS World Bahamas and the €10,300 No Limit Hold’em – 8-Handed event at EPT Prague for a bit under $2 million combined.

 – Adrián Mateos’s Career –